theupdateframework/taps/tap7.md

  - Translate metadata from the format the tester provides into the custom format the client implementation expects
- - If the communication model involves different synchronization (e.g. server push vs client pull), the update_client() wrapper function will need to bridge this; for example, it may need to wait and collect results from some separate process.
+ - If the communication model involves different synchronization (e.g. server push vs client pull), the update_client() Wrapper function will need to bridge this; for example, it may need to wait and collect results from some separate process.